temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Random-Networks.md

  - MCMC estimation techniques are inaccurate (computing parameters)
  - Consistency of estimators of ERGMs (When are parameters accurate and how many nodes are needed?)
  - How to generate networks randomly?

+SERGMs:
+ - flexible way to introduce various local features and dependencies
+ - Many networks lead to the same statistics, probabilities only depend on statistics
+ - Networks with same statistics are "equivalent", collapse all equivalent networks.
+ P = exp[ βS(g)] / Σ βS(g')
+ - S can encode many things:
+   - Links, cliques, k-stars, subgraphs, friends in common per link, multi-graphs, adapt for degree distributions
+   - Can do preference based-models
+   - Allow for node characteristics

+Issues of SERGM:
+ - Do they still provide enough information?

+SUGMs:

 ```
 # EXERCISE
 ```